serverless/serverless/docs/providers/aws/guide/functions.md

 ## EFS Configuration

 You can use [Amazon EFS with Lambda](https://docs.aws.amazon.com/lambda/latest/dg/services-efs.html) by adding a `fileSystemConfig` property in the function configuration in `serverless.yml`. `fileSystemConfig` should be an object that contains the `arn` and `localMountPath` properties.
-The `arn` property should reference an existing EFS Access Point, where the `localMountPath` should specifiy the absolute path under which the file system will be mounted.
+The `arn` property should reference an existing EFS Access Point, where the `localMountPath` should specify the absolute path under which the file system will be mounted.
 Here's an example configuration:

 ```yml
 # serverless.yml